strapi/strapi/docs/3.0.0-beta.x/concepts/models.md

 }
 ```

 In this example, the model `Restaurants V2` will be accessible through the `restaurantsV2` global variable.
-The data will be stored in the `restaurants_v2` collection (mongoDB) or table (SQL) and the model will use the `mongo` connection defined in `./config/environments/**/database.json`.
+The data will be stored in the `restaurants_v2` collection (MongoDB) or table (SQL) and the model will use the `mongo` connection defined in `./config/environments/**/database.json`.

 ::: warning
 If not set manually in the JSON file, Strapi will adopt the filename as `globalId`.